convexalpha/DQN-AgentNavigation/Report.md

 In the Double Q-learning algorithm, we have a model Q and a target model Q’.
 We use the Q’ for action selection and Q for action evaluation

-We minimize the mean squared error between Q and Q* , but we have Q' slowly copy the parameters of Q

 ![eqn5](assets/eqn5.png)

 where θ’ is the target network parameter, θ is the primary network parameter, and τ (rate of averaging) is usually set to 0.01